Beebalm

 Maintenance

-Very easy to grow and often forms large colonies.
+Very easy to grow and often forms large colonies by rhizomes.
 Grows on a variety of soils.
 Spreads easily under optimum growing conditions.
 All Monarda species are susceptible to powdery mildew.
 Give good drainage and air circulation as a preventative measure.
-Propagation: root division, seed.
+Native habitat: Ponderosa Pine and mixed conifer forests, canyons, streambanks, moist soils, dry open woods, fields, wet meadows and ditches, edges of woods and marshes.

 Blooms May-October.
-Produces oval to lance-shaped leaves, hairy, serrated edges, with minty fragrant minty.
-The pink flowers resemble loose pompoms.
-It often occurs in large masses.
+Stems single to branching.
+Produces oval to lance-shaped leaves, hairy, serrated edges, with minty fragrant.
+The pink flowers resemble loose pompoms that occur in single terminal heads.
 The fruit is a brown nutlet.

 References